MVinsonCPNB/java/java_fundamentals/threads/CallbackDigest/README.md

       method sleep while threads complete their run method.
 There are many ways to accomplish this other than using a callback structure.
 If the main method is required to check weather or not the thread has completed its task, then the setup is inefficient.
+    * However, see InstanceCallbackDigest for a more common way of a callback solution.

 ### How to Run the CallbackDigest on Linux CLI:
     * Navagate to the .../dist/ directory